aspose-cells/Aspose.Cells-API-References/english/go-cpp/IconSet/GetCfIcons/_index.md

 ## GetCfIcons function

-Get the<see cref="ConditionalFormattingIcon"/> from the collection
+Get theConditionalFormattingIcon from the collection

 ```go